 - Squeeze the clean sponge so that it's almost dry.

 - Gently wipe the keyboard with the sponge, removing the grime.

 Note: To remove stubborn stains, you can add a tiny drop of gentle dish soap to the water before cleaning.

 By taking just a few seconds out of your week, you can keep your electronics clean and disinfected.
 The most crucial part of any solution is making sure to have the correct items at home.
-By using things that aren't safe for an electronic device, you risk causing damage to your computer.
+Using products that aren't safe for electronic devices, can risk causing damage to your computer and its accessories.